Defence Headquarters (Sri Lanka): History

 Thus Defence Headquarters Complex allows resources to be better utilised and provides defence personnel with a state of the art office complex.
 This increases operational, administrative and logistic efficiency and minimises the disturbances caused to civilians and economic activities.
 Construction commenced in 2011 with the parliamentary approval of Rs.
 20 billion allocation.
 In 2015, with the change of government, construction halted and allocated funds were taken over by the Treasury which caused construction delays.

 In November 2019, the Sri Lanka Army began moving its headquarters to the completed blocks 6 and 7.

-In May 2021, Ministry of Defence shifted to the newly constructed Block 1 of Defence Headquarters Complex.
+In May 2021, Ministry of Defence shifted to the newly constructed block 1 of Defence Headquarters Complex.

+In January 2024, the Sri Lanka Air Force relocated its headquarters to block 4.

+In December 2025, Sri Lanka Navy moved its naval headquarters to the completed block 3.

 Complex

 The Administrative Building Complex consist of eight nine-storey buildings.
 In addition there is another block of similar size separate from the administrative complex as a communications center alongside other buildings.